bookofproofs/bookofproofs.github.io/_sources/history/19th-century/eastwood.md

 **George Eastwood** attended the University of London.
 He taught at Arbroath High School and Beath Secondary School in Cowdenbeath.

 ### Mathematical Profile (Excerpt):
-* His mother was Jane Eastwood (born in Warley, Yorkshire about 1842).
 * George Eastwood attended the University of London.

 Born 1878, Midgley, Yorkshire, England.
 Died 27 November 1953, Cowdenbeath, Fife, Scotland.